ambertk/MNIST/README.md

 What did NOT happen
 -------------------

 To begin to understand this, the first thing to realize is that running these commands did NOT actually install anything at all onto your computer.
 The only thing that was installed was Docker itself, which we did in step one.
 We just told Docker to run this thing, and it just worked.
+The only thing that was downloaded was something called a container, an image containing the code that we wanted to run.

 What just happened?
 -------------------